zafarrafii/Zaf-Matlab/README.md

 audio_mdct: audio mdct [number_frequencies,number_times]
 ```

-Example: Compute and display the mdct as used in the AC-3 audio coding format
+Example: Compute and display the MDCT as used in the AC-3 audio coding format
 ```
 % Audio file averaged over the channels and sample rate in Hz [audio_signal,sample_rate] = audioread('audio_file.wav');